 Translated by Hilary Keyes

-Shinjuku is the world's busiest train station, and home to an incredible number of things to do, see, and eat, from Shinjuku Gyoen to shopping, to nightlife and ramen.
-It's easy to spend a full day taking in numerous aspects of Japanese culture here!
-We introduce an itinerary for a fun day and night in Shinjuku.
+Shinjuku is home to an incredible number of things to do, see, and eat, from Shinjuku Gyoen to shopping, to nightlife and ramen.
+It's easy to spend a day taking in Japanese culture here!
+We introduce an itinerary for a fun day and evening in Shinjuku.

-Here is a model travel itinerary of nine things to do, for a day in Shinjuku that'll make sure you enjoy all the most entertaining parts of Shinjuku, all in a single day.
+Here is a model travel itinerary of nine things to do, for a day in Shinjuku that'll make sure you enjoy all the most entertaining parts of the vibrant neighborhood.

 1. Sarabeth's Breakfast - Start Your Morning Right